What kind of windows should you install, if you want your house to stand out from the rest of the neighborhood? And what will they cost?

 The rounded structure of the bow window is ideal for architectural design with Regency or Victorian overtones.
 There is no rigid definition of either style though – these windows are versatile, and can be incorporated quite nicely into your specific vision!

-Bow windows in the West were first seen in 18th century England, but became very popular in genteel Regency architecture of the 19th century.
+Bow windows in the West were first seen in 18th century England but became very popular in the genteel Regency architecture of the 19th century.

 The Regency period was a time when the wealthy invested in elegant terraced city houses and seaside holiday homes, rather than spending all their days in old-fashioned country mansions.
 To this day, bow windows lend a home a breezy, modern, refined atmosphere.

 If you’re designing your own home or wanting to replace windows in your existing home, then bow windows might fit your style.
 Here are some of the advantages and disadvantages of this type of window.